Sandeepv68/reaxios/README.md

 - And the popular kids are doing observables nowadays, its the new **cool**

 ### Getting started
-Follow these steps to grab a copy of **reAxios** and use it your project.
+Follow these steps to grab a copy of **reAxios** and use it in your project.
 The `reaxios` package will have two build distributables, a regular build and minified compressed build.
 By default package managers are set to use the minified version

 | **build** | **asset** | **size** |
 | --- | --- | --- |